No Immunity: The impacts of COVID-19 on our sector

 What have we learned?

-We heard the deep need for information and support regarding funding sources and opportunities and will leverage Vantage Point’s knowledge of funders, revenue development, and grant writing to support the sector.
+We heard the deep need for information and support regarding funding sources and opportunities.
+We will leverage Vantage Point’s knowledge of funders, revenue development, and grant writing to support the sector.

 We also hear the unique challenges of our arts, sports, and recreational subsectors.
 The Arts are central to our recovery as we process the impacts of this crisis together.
 Sports and recreation organizations are central in keeping many of us healthy and active.
 They give opportunities to gather and play with our own communities and chosen families.
-Festivals, tournaments, events, and arts groups are designed to showcase and celebrate the lives of all British Columbians.
-We will continue to work with umbrella organizations like the Arts Alliance to align our advocacy work to assure the full scope of our sector is understood and visible to decision-makers in the province.
+Festivals, tournaments, events, and arts groups are designed to showcase and celebrate all British Columbians' lives.
+We will continue to work with umbrella organizations like the Arts Alliance to align our advocacy work to ensure our sector's full scope is understood and visible to decision-makers in the province.

 Thank you to everyone who was able to participate.
 We look forward to continuing our support of the sector in all its diversity.